Move Mundane to Make Magic

 The Immigrant - so-so, underwhelmed

-My boy needs a recipe for “vetkoek” I’ll have to get onto that right away, he needs sunshine and comfort food from home to soothe his soul and lift his spirits.
+My boy needs a recipe for “vetkoek.”
+I’ll have to get on that right away; he needs sunshine and comfort food from home to soothe his soul and lift his spirits.

-If you've enjoyed this blog and would like to receive weekly notifications of other blogs just "SUBSCRIBE".
+If you've enjoyed this blog and would like to receive weekly notifications about other blogs, "SUBSCRIBE".
 Do it!
 Everyone is!

 Comments